The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Are Natural Food Sources Always Safer Than Supplements for Dogs?

 No — natural sources aren’t always safer than supplements for dogs.
 You’ll often get balanced nutrients from whole foods, but contamination, incorrect doses, or toxic ingredients can occur.
-Assess natural sources and supplement safety by checking quality, consulting your vet, and tailoring choices to your dog’s life stage and health.
-You’ll feel more confident when you combine reliable whole foods with vetted supplements only as needed, monitored by a professional.
+Assess natural sources and supplement safety ’ll feel more confident when you combine reliable whole foods with vetted supplements only as needed, monitored

 How Do Breed-Specific Needs Affect Vitamin and Mineral Requirements?